From GreenWashing to GreenAction with strategic sustainability plans and EU's Green Deal for a better future and sustainable performance

 The key to a sustainable business lies primarily in the business model itself, i.e. how revenue is generated, as well as how goods and services are produced and benefit the customer or citizen.

 This means that the responsibility for formulating goals and strategies for a more sustainable and responsible development ultimately lies with the top management.
-Management is also responsible for ensuring that the sustainability strategies permeate the entire organization and are translated into concrete action plans that specify what is to be done, by whom, when and what results are expected for the strategies to become a reality.
+Management is also responsible for ensuring that the sustainability strategies permeate the entire organization and are translated into detailed action plans that specify what is to be done, by whom, when and what results are expected for the strategies to become a reality.

 By setting goals and reporting on sustainability, you strengthen the conditions for achieving results and at the same time create transparency and credibility, as well as strengthening your brand towards customers, citizens and employees.

-A prerequisite for turning strategies into reality is to allocate your resources to where they are of best use.
-Therefore, time and budget planning are important components of Cleerit.
-You avoid time-consuming manual planning templates and can automate your planning processes for optimized resource allocation, faster results and higher reliability.
+A prerequisite for turning strategies into reality is to allocate your resources to where they are most useful.
+Therefore, budget & forecasting processes and resource planning are central features in Cleerit.

 The daily work towards the sustainability goals where everyone knows what to do